 Until the nations echo, the Pro-Rec song we sing!

 The Pro-Rec program in BC was dropped in 1953.
-Curiously this coincided with the advent of local broadcast TV, thus a generation of couch-potatoes were born.
+Curiously this coincided with the advent of local broadcast TV, thus a generation of couch-potatoes was born.

 The story of Jan Eisenhardt’s blacklisting was told in the National Film Board of Canada film “The Un-Canadians” directed by Len Scher, 1996.